Technology Management (TECH MGMT MS)

 All students admitted into the Davenport University Master of Science in Technology Management are expected to have the necessary undergraduate preparation, as outlined in the Admissions Requirements, prior to entering the 600-level courses.
 Students who have not successfully completed equivalent undergraduate courses will be required to complete the following graduate (500-level) foundational courses or the undergraduate level equivalent courses.
 A grade of “B” or better must be earned in each course to show proficiency.

-A thesis paper forms the Capstone of this Master of Science in Technology Management program.
-The Capstone is a comprehensive research paper encompassing the learning from the students’ coursework in the program.
-Prior to enrolling in the CAPS798 Technology Management Thesis course, students must have both an approved Capstone Intent Form and an approved Research Proposal on file with the Program Director.
+A thesis paper forms the capstone of this Master of Science in Technology Management program.
+The capstone is a comprehensive research paper encompassing the learning from the students’ coursework in the program, and is to be completed under the guidance of your faculty advisor and/or university designated faculty member .
+Prior to enrolling in CAPS 798 - Technology Management Thesis, students must have both an approved Capstone Intent Form and an approved Research Proposal on file with the Program Director.

 NOTE: PMP®, PgMP®, CAPM®, PMI-SP®, PMI-RMP®, and PMI-ACP® are registered marks of the Project Management Institute, Inc.